3ff3x0r/Ai_curriculum/README.md

 # About
 This study guide is a list of courses to prepare myself for the POSCOMP exam.
 Detailed content at the end.
+Similar and more up-to-date project can be found on [OSSU] (https://github.com/ossu/computer-science)

 ```
 Basic Knowledge 4,200 hours